In-dash diagnostics on EL Falcon

 To view the previous diagnostic modes, press and hold the Odometer button for about 2 second

-I’m almost certain the thermostat’s stuck open - the temperature will climb to quite normal ranges, before the fans kick on, when the vehicle is sitting still, when it’s travelling at highway speed the motor is always dead cold.
+I’m almost certain the thermostat’s stuck open - the temperature will climb to quite normal ranges, before the fans kick on, when the vehicle is sitting still, when it’s traveling at highway speed the motor is always dead cold.